Summer events heating up in Kenosha in June

-As we head into the middle of June, local events continue to heat up, along with the weather:
+As we head into Father’s Day Weekend, local events continue to heat up, along with the weather:

 A local ‘safari’

-The Jerry Smith Pumpkin Farm, 7150 18th St. in Somers, is hosting its Babies on the Farm festival over the next two weekends.
+The Jerry Smith Pumpkin Farm, 7150 18th St. in Somers, is hosting its Babies on the Farm festival this weekend.

 The 2021 edition has an exotic twist: This year’s baby animals will feature safari-themed animals, along with “your farm favorites.”

-That means visitors are invited to meet Cocoa, described as “a sweet and soft Alpaca cria” (or “baby alpaca”) and Indy, a miniature zebu calf.
+That means visitors are invited to meet a baby alpaca named Cocoa and Indy, a miniature zebu calf.
 (Zebu cattle are from Indian and Africa and are known to “love hot weather,” so this summer should be perfect for them!)

-In addition to those animals from South America, visitors will also be able to “count the stripes of beautiful Nyala, a striking South African Bunga (or badger).
-Then fly over to Asia to meet the largest Asian antelope in the world, the Nilgai.
-Bounce on over to Australia to meet our kangaroo.”
+Other animals include a South African Bunga (or badger), an Asian antelope and a kangaroo.

 After meeting those exotic animals, festivalgoers will also see farm animals, including sheep, goats, ducklings, chicks, pigs, calves and ponies.

 Other attractions include a bounce pillow, wagon rides, and a marketplace with food and local vendors.
 Visitors who purchase a feed cup and bottle will be able to feed the baby antelope, goats and calves.
 The festival is open 10 a.m. to 6 p.m.
-Saturdays and Sundays, June 12-13 and 19-20.
+Saturday and Sunday (June 19-20).
 Tickets are $10 per person, available online or at the gate.
 Children age 2 and younger are admitted free of charge.
 For more information, go to the Jerry Smith Pumpkin Farm page on Facebook.

 Every week, shoppers flock to Kenosha’s Downtown for the Kenosha HarborMarket and the Kenosha Public Market, which both are open 9 a.m. to 2:30 p.m.
 Saturdays.
 (The Public Market opens at 8:30 a.m. for senior citizens.)